woocommerce/woocommerce/readme.txt

 * Fix - Use `esc_html__` instead of `esc_html` for proper escaping and some typo fixes. #24639
 * Fix - Add no-store and remove max-age header (no longer needed). #24652
 * Fix - Use correct meta value for `downloadable` column in product lookup table regenerate function. #24681
-* Fix - Fix admin sub-menus becoming unaligned when scrolling down in the orders page when there are no orders. #24688
+* Fix - Admin sub-menus becoming unaligned when scrolling down in the orders page when there are no orders. #24688
+* Fix - OWB country and sell in person alignment. #24700
+* Fix - Add selectWoo as dependency of country-select. #24347
+* Fix - Domain replacement script now replaces both double and single quoted `woo-gutenberg-products-block` with `woocommerce` in both PHP and JavaScript files. #24696
+* Fix - Convert `current_user_id` to string in some places to prevent unnecessary session database updates. #24016
 * Localization - Add Zambia's Provinces to the list of states. #24307
 * Localization - Adaptation of the order of last name and first name and addresses in Japan. #24336
 * Localization - Fixed Namibian dollar symbol. #24438